-This measure relates to the installation of foam insulation on exposed pipe in unconditioned space.
-The baseline for this measure is a standard efficiency 50 gallon electric water heater (UEF=0.92) with an annual energy usage of 2,939 kWh.
-See 2.3.1 Heat Pump Water Heaters section for baseline water heater consumption formula and assumptions.
+This measure relates to the installation of foam insulation on exposed water heater pipe in unconditioned space.
+The water heater must be an electric storage or HPWH to be eligible for savings from this measure.

 Eligibility

 This protocol documents the energy savings for an electric water heater attributable to insulating exposed pipe in unconditioned space to R-3 or above.